Tree sap removal from your cars' paint and glass

 If you have a show car and don't like using water, try our Clean Detail spray.
 This is what we used on the Moffstang and it worked beautifully.

-Park the car in the sun for at least 10 minutes, then spray on the Clean Detail quite thick, let it sit for 15 seconds, then wipe clean with one of our microfibre cloths, turning over regularly so you're not putting the residue back on the car.
+Park the car in the sun for at least 10 minutes, then spray on the Clean Detail quite thick, let it sit for 15 seconds, then wipe clean with a microfibre cloth like our Dirty Deeds cloth, turning over regularly so you're not putting the residue back on the car.
 It can pay to have a few clean microfibre cloths on hand, to keep swapping them over to fresh ones in the cases where the residue is quite thick.

 #3 Ta Ta Tar